suhail3535/JavaScript-Practice/FrontendInterview(HTML,CSS,JavaScriptREACT)/redmi.md

 Q6-What is the purpose of the <DOCTYPE> declaration?

-Answer: The <!DOCTYPE> declaration informs the browser about the version of HTML the page is written in, ensuring proper rendering.
+Answer: The <!DOCTYPE> declaration informs the browser about the version of HTML the page is written in,for ensuring proper rendering.
 <!DOCTYPE html>
 <------------------------------------------->